owlbarn/tutorial/book/algodiff/README.md

 let d = diff f0 (F 0.1)
 ```

-Moreover, the AD module is much more than that; we can easily chains multiple `diff` together to get a function's high order derivatives.
+Moreover, the AD module is much more than that; we can easily chain multiple `diff` together to get a function's high order derivatives.
-For example, we can get the first to fourth order derivatives of `f0` by using the code below.
+For example, we can get the first to fourth order derivatives of `f0` by using the concise code below.

 ```ocaml env=algodiff_00
 let f0 x = Maths.(tanh x);;